oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 ## Deploy to Azure

-At this point, you have successfully migrated the sample Java application `asset-manager` to use Azure Database for PostgreSQL, Azure Blob Storage, and Azure Service Bus.
+At this point, you have successfully migrated the sample Java application `asset-manager` to Migrate to Azure Database for PostgreSQL (SDK on Public Cloud), Azure Blob Storage, and Azure Service Bus.
 Now, you can deploy the migrated application to Azure using the Azure CLI after you identify a working location for your Azure resources.

 For example, an Azure Database for PostgreSQL Flexible Server requires a location that supports the service.
 Follow the instructions below to find a suitable location.